patozgg/C8-backup-toolkit/doc/storage/GCP/keyandhelm.md

-# 1. Zeebe

 ## Configuration

-1.1 In the Helm chart , in the Zeebe section, add this information
+1.1 In your custom Helm values, in the Zeebe section, add this information
 ```yaml
 zeebe:
   env: